es-capism/es-capism/README.md

 **DNI** basic dni, but specifically any Vivziepop fans avoid me. i don't friend people outside my age group. / dni if you make jokes about real world problems (war, etc).
 THIS IS ALL STILL BASIC DNI FUCK

-**IWC** under 13, over 18. no need to walk on egg shells, but i'll probably be awkward with people over/under these ages.
+**IWC** under 13, over 18. no need to walk on egg shells, but i'll probably be awkward with people over/under these ages. *Dandy's World IWC*, *FORSAKEN IWEC*. / some of u guys are cool, fandom just scares me.

+**BYI** i can come off as strange or just plain out uncomfortable to be with - apologies - just really awkward with socializing. i get attached to friends easily due to struggle of making/keeping them.

 </details>